By Jessica Bubenheim, on 30 July 2021

 - economic buyer

-- recommender: line of business management
+- The recommender: business management

-- decision maker: CMO or CIO
+- The decision maker: CMO or CIO

-- economic buyer: CFO
+- The buyer: CFO

 Multiple Customer Segments

-- user: anyone searching web/mobile
+- user: anyone searching online

 - payer: advertisers

 Google has been acquiring users whilst advertisers have been paying.
 For the customer, the value proposition is a free search engine.
 For the advertisers, the value proposition is Google Ads.
 The revenue module is different for users and payers.

 The key learning point is that multiple customer segments require different value propositions.
 In this case, one segment cannot exist without the other.
 These effects are also known as positive cross side network effects.